 You may only submit one application for this grant under this call, and you may only be the Swedish partner of one consortium in this call.
 Other restrictions on the grants you may apply for during the same year are shown in the table below.
-Grants under this call are counted as ”Project grants with focus” in the table.
+Grants under this call are counted as “Focused project grants” in the table.

 What requirements apply if I already have a grant from the Swedish Research Council?

-There are certain restrictions if you are the project leader of a previously awarded grant that is ongoing, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant this application covers.
-Please note that the availability period, that is to say the time during which you can draw down the grant awarded, is normally longer than the grant period.
-Information about the requirements for your previous grant can be found in the “Approval of conditions” you received from the Swedish Research Council.
-You cannot submit an application under the call if you are already the project leader for an ongoing project grant awarded within ERA PerMed.
-If your ongoing grant has another focus, you are eligible to apply, however, provided your application is for another project idea.
+There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
+Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
+You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.
+You can apply for a project grant within ERA PerMed even if you are already a project leader for an ongoing project grant, provided your ongoing grant has a different focus and a different project idea.

-Please see the table below for further information on grants you may apply for if you have an ongoing grant.
-Grants under this call are counted as ”Project grants with focus” in the table.
+The table below shows information and other restrictions on the grant you may apply for if you already have an ongoing grant.
+Grants under this call are counted as “Focused project grants” in the table.